 - Educator (tertiary and field schools)

-I am primarily a rock art specialist.
-Projects that I am currently working on include training young Indigenous people in rock art recording in Cape York Peninsula.
+Dr Cole is primarily a rock art specialist.
+Current projects include training young Indigenous people in rock art recording in Cape York Peninsula.

 - cultural and historical site recording

 - rock art recording